mpalash/aliakbarmehta/content-raw/notes-for-radical-diversity.md

   *The following is the prepared text of the talk and workshop:*
 parent: ‘Museum of Impossible Forms’
 children:
-  - To Whomsoever it May Concern
   - plank ~ Small is Beautiful – II
-  - plank ~ Unselfed Extended
+  - We are such stuff As dreams are made on
-  - Tasher Desh
+  - Purgatory
   - Placebo Singers
-  - Superheroes ~ The League of Superheroes
-  - The Superhero Series
-  - Ballad ~ The Harlequin Series
-  - Ballad ~ Everybody's a Jester
-  - Ballad ~ Paintings
+  - Goodbye Blue Sky
+  - Inhale / Exhale
+  - Inhale / Exhale
+  - Inhale / Exhale
+  - Inhale / Exhale
   - Ballad ~ Drawings
-  - We are such stuff As dreams are made on
+  - Inhale / Exhale
   - Purgatory
-  - Rebirth
   - Goodbye Blue Sky
+  - Inhale / Exhale
   - Inhale / Exhale
 ---
 Thank you for inviting me to talk about Diversity.